TrinhNgoc/Smart-Brain/README.md

 # Smart Brain
-A face recognition app in React
+A face recognition app in React with backend and database

 Live Demo: https://smartbrain-trinh.herokuapp.com/